webcpp/hi-nginx/README.md

 # Features
 - All features of nginx-1.13.10(latest release) are inherited, i.e., it is 100% compatible with nginx.
+- Web development using python, c++, lua, php7 and java

 # Dependency
 - linux